 1. Loop short lengths together to make a ribbon chain and drape it up your bannister, or decorate a basket by weaving a ribbon border.

 2. Unpick an ugly lampshade and then thread ribbon round and the bare frame to re-invent it.

 3. Sew onto the edges of pillowcases or handtowels.

 4. Thread charms onto a few lengths then either wear around your neck or dangle from your headboard for good luck.

 5. Use as drawer pulls.
 (Unscrew existing fittings, feed ribbon through holes and tie in a knot on the inside of drawer)

-6. Add loops of pretty ribbon to tea-towels to hang them up.
+6. Add loops of pretty ribbon to

 7. Create ribbon "clothes-lines" across windows and use to peg your kids drawings up.

 8. Plait together and use as tiebacks: or find the finest ribbon you can to do the same thing to girly fragile effect…